amiralhafiz/Router-Manager/README.md

 ## 🔒 Permissions

-RouterManager may require network access permissions to detect your router's gateway IP.
+RouterManager requires the following permissions to detect your router's gateway IP and access the web interface:

+- `INTERNET`
+- `ACCESS_WIFI_STATE`
+- `ACCESS_NETWORK_STATE`

 No personal data is collected or transmitted.

 ---